 Graduate students must pay the posted GEO tuition and program fee as well as out-of-pocket for expenses that are not covered by the program: airfare, visa, books, uncovered meals, etc.

-As an international student, there are a few steps you must take in order to maintain your F-1 visa status while studying abroad:
+As an international student, there are a few steps you must take in order to maintain your F-1 visa status while studying away:

-- Make sure your visa documents (I-20 form, visa stamp, and passport) are current and in order for traveling and re-entering the United States after your program.
+2. Make sure your visa documents (I-20 form, visa stamp, and passport) are current and in order before traveling and re-entering the United States after your program.

-- Before leaving on your study abroad program, update your local/residential address in DukeHub to reflect your address in the country where you are studying abroad.
+3. Before leaving on your study away program, update your local/residential address in DukeHub to reflect your address in the country where you are studying away.

 Duke students must declare their major no later than the spring of their sophomore year.
-This means that students wishing to study abroad in their 4th semester must declare their major in the semester before they leave.
-Pratt students should check with their advisor about declaring their major if they plan on studying abroad for a semester program as a sophomore.
+This means that students wishing to study away in their 4th semester must declare their major in the semester before they leave.
+Pratt students should check with their advisor about declaring their major if they plan on studying away for a semester program as a sophomore.

 Program Preparation